Elaine Taylor (actress): Personal life

 In 1969, Taylor met Christopher Plummer, best known at the time for his role as Captain von Trapp in The Sound of Music (1965), while they were both filming Lock Up Your Daughters in Kilkenny, Ireland.
-Plummer was almost 14 years older, twice divorced, and had recently been partnering Richard Harris' ex-wife Elizabeth Rees-Williams.
+Plummer was almost 14 years older, twice divorced, and had recently been dating Richard Harris' ex-wife Elizabeth Rees-Williams.
 Taylor's usually "mousy" hair, which was tinted red on location, is said to have appealed to Plummer.
 For her part, Taylor agreed to meet him again in London provided that he reduced his consumption of alcohol.

 Taylor and Plummer were married in Montreal, Quebec on 2 October 1970.
 The officiant, the Reverend Philip Moreton, had married Richard Burton and Elizabeth Taylor in 1964.
 The two remained married for over 50 years, until Plummer's death in February 2021.

 In the 1970s, Plummer and Taylor moved to a rambling English style estate at Weston, Connecticut.
 Taylor has no children of her own; her stepdaughter is the actress Amanda Plummer (born 1957), Plummer's daughter from his first marriage to Tammy Grimes.
 A few months after their marriage, Alan Bennett remarked wryly to Kenneth Tynan that Plummer was "his own worst enemy—but only just," while Plummer's own autobiography almost forty years later was entitled In Spite of Myself.

 In 2012, Plummer identified "the key to lasting marriage" as "stay[ing] out of each other's hair" and reflected that while he and Taylor quarrelled a lot, they "always end up in laughter which saves the day".
 More generally, he described Taylor's positive influence on his life:

 a combination of Edith Cavell and Julia Child ... a nurse and a cook.
 I feel guilty sometimes that I denied her a wonderful life, that she's wasted it on some terrible old ham.
 She could have married a duke or a prince!
 And she knows it.
 But being British, you see, she never complains.
 She's very well trained.